Dragon Ball Super: Super Hero

-Dragon Ball Super: Super Hero (ドラゴンボール スーパーヒーロー, Doragon Bōru Sūpā Sūpā Hīrō) is a 2022 Japanese computer-animated martial arts fantasy adventure film, directed by Tetsuro Kodama, produced by Toei Animation and written by Dragon Ball series creator Akira Toriyama.
-It is the twenty-first Dragon Ball feature film overall, the fourth produced with Toriyama's direct involvement, the second to carry the Dragon Ball Super branding, and the first to be produced mainly using 3D animation.
-The film follows Piccolo and his former student Gohan as they go on a mission to save the world from the newly reformed Red Ribbon Army.
+Dragon Ball Super: Super Hero (ドラゴンボール スーパーヒーロー, Doragon Bōru Sūpā Sūpā Hīrō) is a 2022 Japanese animated martial arts fantasy adventure film and the sequel to Dragon Ball Super: Broly (2018).
+It is the twenty-first animated feature film in the Dragon Ball franchise, the second to carry the Dragon Ball Super branding, the first to be produced mainly using CGI animation, as well as the fourth and final animated Dragon Ball film to be produced under the supervision of franchise creator Akira Toriyama before his death in March 2024.
+In the film, Piccolo and his former student Gohan head on a mission to save the world from the newly reformed Red Ribbon Army.

-The film is the first to introduce a reiteration of Cell after the original Cell Saga.
-The character who was originally a human base of Android 21 from Dragon Ball FighterZ made a cameo appearance in the film.
-It was originally set for release in Japan on April 22, 2022, but was instead released on June 11 due to a cyberattack at Toei.
-It received positive reviews from critics, with praise for the nostalgia, characterization, non-stop fan service, well-animated fight sequences, humor and plot.
-The film grossed $86.6 million worldwide, becoming the second-highest grossing Dragon Ball film to date.
+The film was originally set for release in Japan on April 22, 2022, but was instead released on June 11 due to a cyberattack at Toei.
+Internationally, including the U.S. and the U.K., it was released on August 19, 2022, in both English dubbed and subtitled versions.

-This is the first Dragon Ball film since 1996 to not be co-distributed by 20th Century Studios, whose Japanese assets were absorbed by Disney following Disney's acquisition of 21st Century Fox.
+Dragon Ball Super: Super Hero received positive reviews from critics with praise for its nostalgia factor, characterization, fan service, action sequences and humor.
+The film grossed ¥13.8 billion (about US$102.5 million) worldwide, thus becoming the second-highest grossing Dragon Ball film to date.

 Plot

-Commander Magenta, CEO of Red Pharmaceuticals, seeks to revive the Red Ribbon Army that his father Commander Red led and was ultimately destroyed by Goku.
-Magenta and his assistant Staff Officer Carmine seek to recruit Dr. Gero's surviving grandson, Dr. Hedo, a superhero-obsessed mad scientist who was released from jail after serving a lengthy sentence for grave robbery.
-Hedo accepts the offer, despite his initial reservations, after Magenta convinces him that Capsule Corporation and the Z-Fighters are evil organizations.
+Commander Magenta, CEO of Red Pharmaceuticals, seeks to revive the Red Ribbon Army previously led by his late father Commander Red before it was ultimately destroyed by Goku over three decades prior.
+Magenta and his assistant Staff Officer Carmine seek to recruit Dr. Gero's surviving grandson Dr. Hedo, a superhero-obsessed mad scientist who was released from prison after serving a lengthy sentence for grave robbing.
+Despite his initial reservations, Hedo accepts the offer after Magenta convinces him that Bulma's Capsule Corporation is an evil organization, which is bent on world domination.

 While Goku, Vegeta, and Broly are training under Whis on Beerus' planet, Piccolo is annoyed over Gohan wasting his potential while training the latter's daughter Pan.
-Piccolo is then attacked by a Red Ribbon android named Gamma 2, but manages to evade the android and follows him to the Red Ribbon Army's base.
-Piccolo disguises himself as a Red Ribbon soldier to infiltrate a Red Ribbon meeting, learning that Gamma 2 was created by Hedo along with Gamma 1 as superheroes to deal with the Z-Fighters and that Hedo reluctantly used his grandfather's schematics on Cell to create an improved version, known as Cell Max.
-Piccolo makes a wish from Shenron to unlock his full potential.
-Piccolo learns of Magenta's scheme to kidnap Pan in order to lure Gohan into a trap.
+Piccolo is attacked by a Red Ribbon android Gamma 2, but manages to evade the android and follows him to the Red Ribbon Army's base.
+Piccolo disguises himself as a soldier to infiltrate a meeting, where he learns that Gamma 1 and 2 were created by Hedo to defeat Capsule Corporation and their superpowered allies.
+Hedo also reluctantly used his grandfather's schematics on Cell to create an improved version, known as Cell Max.
+Piccolo asks Bulma to make contact with Whis to alert Goku and Vegeta to the threat, but she is unable to reach him, so Piccolo asks Shenron to unlock his full potential, much to Bulma's anger.
+After getting into an argument with Bulma, Piccolo goes back to the Red Ribbon Army's base, where he learns of Magenta's scheme to kidnap Pan in order to lure Gohan into a trap.